-The fascination with the eastern world has existed ever since the time of the crusades right through to the Victorian expansion into the Indian subcontinent.
-As a result of various campaigns souvenirs from the Eastern world have been brought home by officers and enlisted men serving in campaigns in the region.
+The fascination with the Eastern world has existed ever since the time of the crusades right through to the Victorian expansion into the Indian subcontinent.
+As a result of various campaigns, souvenirs from the Eastern world have been brought home by officers and enlisted men serving in campaigns throughout the region.

-Today these Eastern nations are some of the wealthiest in the world and as a result are trying to collect back items from their heritage.
-Many of the items of Arms & Armour from the early 16th century to the later parts of the 19th century are of superb quality.
-Many pieces use gemstones, Damascus and fine inlay such as gold and silver.
+Today these Eastern nations are some of the wealthiest in the world and, as a result, are trying to collect back items from their heritage.
+Much of the Arms & Armour from the early 16th century to the latter parts of the 19th century are of superb quality.
+Many pieces use gemstones, Damascus and fine inlays such as gold and silver.

-Many of the early Islamic weapons from the Ottoman Empire are highly sought after by collectors from all parts of the world as are items from the various parts of India.
+Many of the early Islamic weapons from the Ottoman Empire are highly sought after by collectors from all parts of the world, as are items from various parts of India.

-These items are not only classed as antique arms but also as works of art due to the nature and high quality of the craftmanship used to make them.
-The rise in the popularity of Eastern Arms & Armour has seen a large rise in the auction prices achieved for the most interesting and desirable pieces.
-Whenever we offer such items at auction we always attract a lot of attention and interest from around the globe.
+These items are not only classed as antique arms but also as works of art due to the nature and high quality of the craftsmanship used to make them.
+The rise in popularity of Eastern Arms & Armour has seen an acceleration in the auction prices achieved for the most interesting and desirable pieces.
+Whenever we offer such items at auction, we always attract a lot of attention and interest from around the globe.

 Sale Date: Specialist in Arms, Armour , Militaria and Auctioneer

 Sold for £400